MCH Priority Needs

 The needs assessment was performed in partnership with ADPH staff from several bureaus or centers, each of ADPH's 11 Public Health Areas, each of Children’s Rehabilitation Service’s 15 District Offices, and many other groups.

-Comments, questions, or concerns, as well as requests for the full report of the needs assessment, are welcome and may be submitted to Anita J. Cowden, DrPH, at (334) 206-5943.
+Comments, questions, or concerns, as well as requests for the full report of the needs assessment, are welcome and may be submitted at the link below.

 Email Maternal and Child Health Services